|Elliott Sound Products||Project 72|

 Never operate these ICs with no heatsink, even without any load connected.
 The quiescent dissipation will cause them to overheat very quickly, and may damage the internal circuitry.

 Output power is rated at 20W per channel, but with music signals you will probably be able to get a peak power of about 25W into an 8 ohm load.
-Refer to the data sheet (see link below) for the full specification on the IC.
-Note that the TDA spec sheet claims 50W, but this is overly optimistic and cannot be achieved in practice.
+Refer to the data sheet for the full specification on the IC.
+Note that the TDA2050 spec sheet claims 50W, but this is overly optimistic and cannot be achieved in practice.

-For those who think an incredibly short feedback path length is actually important, a surface mount resistor can be used for R5, either soldered directly to the leads (pins 2 and 4) or the pads on the copper side of the board.
+For those who think an incredibly short feedback path length is actually important (hint: it's not), a surface mount resistor can be used for R5, either soldered directly to the leads (pins 2 and 4) or the pads on the copper side of the board.
 This will provide a feedback path of less than 20mm in total, and could be made less than 10mm (at the risk of damaging the IC with excess heat).
+IMO attempting this is just silly, and you'll never hear the difference in a blind test.
+It's extremely doubtful that you'll be able to even measure any difference, and the IC isn't designed for microwave operation (where a short feedback path is actually important).

 This amp is ideal for Hi-Fi PC speakers, and could also be used as a midrange and/or tweeter amp in a tri-amped system - there are a lot of possibilities, so I will leave it to you to come up with more.

-Although 10,000uF capacitors are shown, the amplifier will operate quite happily with less - I do not recommend anything less than 4,700uF for a pair of amps.
+Although 4,700uF capacitors are shown, the amplifier will operate quite happily with less - I do not recommend anything less than 2,200uF for a pair of amps.
 The transformer rating is up to you.
-It should not be less than 150VA, and more than 300VA is unwarranted - the regulation improves with greater VA ratings, but the law of diminishing returns comes into play quite quickly.
+It should not be less than 50VA, and more than 300VA is unwarranted - the regulation improves with greater VA ratings, but the law of diminishing returns comes into play quite quickly.

 |Copyright Notice.
 This article, including but not limited to all text and diagrams, is the intellectual property of Rod Elliott and National Semiconductor, and is Copyright © 2001.
 Reproduction or re-publication by any means whatsoever, whether electronic, mechanical or electro-mechanical, is strictly prohibited under International Copyright laws.
 The author (Rod Elliott) grants the reader the right to use this information for personal use only, and further allows that one (1) copy may be made for reference while constructing the project.
 Commercial use is prohibited without express written authorisation from Rod Elliott.|